 Xarelto users aren’t so lucky.
 There is no antidote to reverse the anti-clotting effect of Xarelto in an emergency.
 This means doctors and surgeons may have limited options.
 It means that what could be a treatable injury for most people can be a fatal one for Xarelto users.
 Additionally, unlike other anticoagulants, Xarelto doesn’t push regular blood monitoring.
 With regular blood monitoring, doctors can adjust the dosage to ensure patients aren’t at risk.

 Despite its short time on the market, Xarelto may already be responsible for hundreds of patient deaths.
-The Food and Drug Administration has linked Xarelto to:
+The FDA has linked Xarelto to:

 - 2,081 serious complications in 2012